-Carbon Monoxide Detector Installation Near Williamsburg, Virginia & Hampton Roads
+Carbon Monoxide Detector Installation

 When it comes to safety, there are no shortcuts.
-If you want to take your home’s safety one step further, you could install a carbon monoxide detector.
+If you want to take your home’s safety one step further, install a carbon monoxide detector.
 Smoke detectors must be installed in each house; however, a carbon monoxide detector can provide additional safety to you and your family.

 What Is Carbon Monoxide?

 Carbon monoxide is an odorless, colorless, and tasteless gas.
 It is one carbon atom bonded to one oxygen atom.
-Carbon monoxide is usually present in oxygen-deficient environments.
-Carbon monoxide can leak from a faulty appliance.
-The symptoms of carbon monoxide poisoning include headaches, dizziness, nausea, fatigue, irregular breathing, vomiting, confusion, and chest pain.
-Carbon monoxide poisoning is fatal within minutes.
-Carbon Monoxide is also known as the silent killer since you are unaware of its presence until it has already poisoned you.
+Carbon monoxide is usually present in oxygen-deficient environments, and it can leak from a faulty appliance.

 Where Does Carbon Monoxide Come from In My Home?